oalders/presentations/slides/6-perlimports/talk.md

 To quote from [https://fs.blog/2020/03/chestertons-fence/](https://fs.blog/2020/03/chestertons-fence/):

-> ...fences don’t grow out of the ground, nor do people build them in their sleep or during a fit of madness.
-He explained that fences are built by people who carefully planned them out and “had some reason for thinking [the fence] would be a good thing for somebody.”
+> ...fences don’t grow out of the ground, nor do people build them in their sleep or during a fit of madness.... fences are built by people who carefully planned them out and “had some reason for thinking [the fence] would be a good thing for somebody.”
 Until we establish that reason, we have no business taking an ax to it.
 The reason might not be a good or relevant one; we just need to be aware of what the reason is.
 Otherwise, we may end up with unintended consequences: second- and third-order effects we don’t want, spreading like ripples on a pond and causing damage for years.

 This reads like a principle created explicitly for software design.
-In production systems, it's a good idea not to remove something until you know what it was there in the first place, so that you don't set in motion a chain of events which was entirely unintended.
+In production systems, it's a good idea not to remove something until you know what it was there in the first place, so that you don't set in motion a chain of events that was unintended.

 Module imports (and other code) are like this.
 Before we change or remove them, it's important to understand why they were there in the first place.
 This becomes much easier if previous work adhered to Checkhov's Gun, so that we can be more confident that the code in question did something meaningful rather than remaining as the result of sloppy work.